Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Results

 In this subsection, we perform model calculations for the obtained MO.
 We consider the two-sublattice model of a time-reversal-symmetry breaking (TRSB) AFM in the presence of the spatial inversion symmetry~\cite{roig:prb2024}:

-where $\hat{H}^{\mathrm{Para}}_{\bm{k}}$ and $\hat{H}^{\mathrm{AFM}}_{\bm{k}}$ represent the Hamiltonian in the paramagnetic and antiferromagnetic states, respectively. $\hat{\tau}_{i}$ and $\hat{\sigma}_{i}$ are the Pauli matrices for the sublattice and spin space, $t_{x,\bm{k}}$ and $t_{z,\bm{k}}$ are inter- and intrasublattice hopping, $\bm{\lambda}_{\bm{k}} = \lambda \tilde{\bm{\lambda}}_{\bm{k}}$ represents spin-orbit coupling (SOC), and $\bm{J}$ is the antiferromagnetic moment.
+where $\hat{H}^{\mathrm{Para}}_{\bm{k}}$ and $\hat{H}^{\mathrm{AFM}}_{\bm{k}}$ represent the Hamiltonian in the paramagnetic and antiferromagnetic states, respectively. $\hat{\tau}_{i}$ and $\hat{\sigma}_{i}$ are the Pauli matrices for the sublattice and spin space, $t_{x,\bm{k}}$ and $t_{z,\bm{k}}$ are inter- and intrasublattice hopping, $\bm{\lambda}_{\bm{k}} = \lambda \tilde{\bm{\lambda}}_{\bm{k}}$ represents spin-orbit coupling (SOC), and $\bm{J}$ is the magnetic moment localized at each sublattice.
 We here focus on a collinear spin configuration, although the expression of the MO can be applied to a noncollinear one.
-We use model parameters that reproduce the nonmagnetic band structures for MnF$_2$ listed in Ref.~\cite{roig:prb2024}, where the point group symmetry in Eq.~(\ref{eq:Hk_for_Para}) is $D_{4h}$; we adopt the lattice constant as the length unit.
-The details of the model are also shown in Sec.~\ref{subsec:parameters}.
+We use model parameters that reproduce the nonmagnetic band structures for MnF$_2$ listed in Ref.~\cite{roig:prb2024}, where the point group symmetry in Eq.~(\ref{eq:Hk_for_Para}) without SOC is $D_{4h}$; we adopt the lattice constant as the length unit.
+The details of the model are also shown in Methods section.

 In Fig.~\ref{fig:band}(a), we show the band structures of the paramagnetic state ($\hat{H}^{\mathrm{Para}}_{\bm{k}}$) without SOC, i.e., $\lambda=0$~\cite{setyawan:compmatsci2010,roig:prb2024}.
-There are two spin-degenerate bands due to the time-reversal and spatial inversion symmetry.
+There are two spin-degenerate bands due to time-reversal and spatial inversion symmetry.
 The corresponding band structures of the antiferromagnetic state ($\hat{H}^{\mathrm{AFM}}_{\bm{k}}$) at $J=0.1$ are shown in Fig~\ref{fig:band}(b); the up- and down-spin bands are shown by the red solid lines and blue dashed lines, respectively.
-We obtain the spin splitting along the $M-\Gamma$ and $A-Z$ lines originating from the intrasublattice hopping and the antiferromagnetic moment. $\hat{H}^{\mathrm{AFM}}_{\bm{k}}$ describes the electronic structures of the so-called $d_{xy}$-wave altermagnet~\cite{roig:prb2024}.
+We obtain the spin splitting along the $M-\Gamma$ and $A-Z$ lines originating from the intrasublattice hopping and the magnetic moment. $\hat{H}^{\mathrm{AFM}}_{\bm{k}}$ describes the electronic structures of the so-called $d_{xy}$-wave altermagnet~\cite{roig:prb2024}.

 Together with the above model, we also consider the model of an FM: